bm2-lab/iDMer/doc/iDMer_User_Manual.md

 ## Usage
 iDMer has two modes, `exp` and `denovo` mode.
 ## exp mode
 In `exp` mode, user needs to provide virus VTPs reliance and restriction genes, EHFs reliance and restriction genes.
-For example:
+As described in our manuscript, if the test virus has been extensively investigated, VTPs and EHFs can be collected from the Viruses-STRING database and literatures.
+Subsequently, please classify the curated VTPs and EHFs of the test virus as reliance or restriction genes accroding to their functions described in KEGG and Reactome Pathway Database.
+Finally, run iDMer exp mode as follows:

         cd /home/test
         python /home/main.py exp --help